niell-ion/TXRX-Doc-Hub/docs/switchgap/switchgap_overview.md

 ## 2.1 Sensor Modules

 The sensor modules consist of electromagnetic displacement sensors enclosed in a cast aluminum housing.
+They monitor the switch point position by electromagnetically detecting the presence and relative distance of the target plate.
 Each switch gap detector features two, one for each switch position.

 * Sensor modules are always fastened to the stock rail
-* They monitor the switch point position by electromagnetically detecting the presence and relative distance of the target plate
-* They are hardwired to the controller via electrical conduit
+* Modules are hardwired to the controller via electrical conduit
-* Sensor modules must be position adjusted and calibrated before use
+* Modules must be position adjusted and calibrated before use

 ---